Homepage / Cancer Info: Cancer AWARENESS

 Lymphoma Cancer

+Diagnosis, if enlarged lymph nodes are present, is usually by lymph node biopsy.
 Blood, urine, and bone marrow testing may also be useful in the diagnosis.
 Medical imaging may then be done to determine if and where the cancer has spread.
-Lymphoma most often spreads to the lungs, liver, and/or brain.
+Lymphoma most often spreads to the lungs, liver, and brain.

-Lymphoma Information
+Lymphoma Cancer - Information

 The links below will take you directly to the website's pages on Lymphoma Cancer